ocaml-flambda/flambda-backend/jane/doc/extensions/_05-kinds/intro.md

 # With-bounds

-Sometimes the kind of a type constructor depends on the kinds of the types that are applied as arguments.
+Sometimes the kind of a type constructor depends on the kinds of the types that are passed as arguments.
 For example, the type `'a list` can mode cross on the portability axis if `'a` does.

 We could have a `list` whose kind is restricted to work on types that more cross